ezzieyguywuf/freecadTopoTesting/TNaming_Writeup.md

 # How to use TNaming to resolve Topological Naming

-Well, in some of the early tests, it appears that simply retaining a reference to a particular TDF_Label that oldes a TNaming_NamedShape is sufficient to maintain a constant, non-volatile reference to the TopoDS_Shape that the TNaming_NamedShape is holding.
+Well, in some of the early tests, it appears that simply retaining a reference to a particular TDF_Label that holds a TNaming_NamedShape is sufficient to maintain a constant, non-volatile reference to the TopoDS_Shape that the TNaming_NamedShape is holding.
 All it takes is a simple `myNamedShape->Get()` to grab the TopoDS_Shape.